MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 Allows redirection of this connection to an alternate Uniform Resource Identifier (URI).

 When you use the **ConnectionURI** parameter, the remote destination can return an instruction to redirect to a different URI.
-By default, PowerShell does not redirect connections, but you can use this parameter to allow it to redirect the connection.
+By default, PowerShell doesn't redirect connections, but you can use this parameter to allow it to redirect the connection.

 You can also limit the number of times the connection is redirected by changing the